 For more information go to their website: https://eventsignup.ku.dk/chronic-living

-Chronic Living - quality, vitality and health in the 21st century an international conference 23-25 April 2020, University of Copenhagen, Denmark
+Chronic Living – quality, vitality and health in the 21st century an international conference have been postponed from 23-25 April 2020 to 4th-6th of March 2021, University of Copenhagen, Denmark

 - Prof. Aditya Bharadwaj, Anthropology and Sociology, Graduate Institute of International and Development Studies